seanbreckenridge/dotfiles/README.md

 [.config/yadm](.config/yadm) includes lists of global packages for pacman/yay, python, ruby, npm, dart, rust, go, and haskell; the zsh [update](.config/zsh/functions/update) function updates all the corresponding packages.

-Packages can be added to the `.txt` files manually, and then `yadm bootstrap` can be run repeatedely to make sure everything is installed.
+Packages can be added to the `.txt` files manually, and then `yadm bootstrap` can be run repeatedly to make sure everything is installed.

 - [.config/shortcuts.toml](.config/shortcuts.toml) - describes basic shell scripts that are created by [shortcuts](https://gitlab.com/seanbreckenridge/shortcuts)
 - [dir-aliases](.local/scripts/system/dir-aliases) generates aliases from `key->directory` mappings described in [.config/directories](.config/directories). `dir-aliases-ranger` creates bookmarks in ranger using the same keys.